Tools and resources with NeuroML support

 Please help us keep this page up to date.

-Tools listed here may no longer be maintained, or may have moved to new locations, and others may be missing.
+Tools listed here may have moved to new locations, or may no longer be maintained, and others may be missing.
 Please file issues if you can help update this information.

 The NEURON simulation environment is one of the main target platforms for a standard facilitating exchange of neuronal models. jNeuroML can be used to convert NeuroML2/LEMS models to NEURON.
 NEURON simulations can also be generated from NeuroML model components by neuroConstruct.

 There is a dedicated page on NEURON/NeuroML interactions here.

 NetPyNE is a Python package to facilitate the development, simulation, parallelization, analysis, and optimization of biological neuronal networks using the NEURON simulator.
 NetPyNE can import from and export to NeuroML.
 NetPyNE also provides a web based Graphical User Interface.